matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 DataTables consist of rows and each row consists of columns.
 A column value can be be numeric, a string or an array.

 Every row has an ID.
-The ID is either the index of the row or ID\_SUMMARY\_ROW.
+The ID is either the index of the row or `ID_SUMMARY_ROW`.

 DataTables are hierarchical data structures.
 Each row can also contain an additional nested sub-DataTable (commonly referred to as a 'subtable').